Group of trekkers hiking in moorland zone of Mt Kilmanjaro with Kibo Peak in distance

 Drinking lots of water is integral to a successful Kilimanjaro climb

-9. Bring plenty of snacks
+9. Bring plenty of your favourite energy snacks

 Your Kilimanjaro climb isn’t going to be easy.
 That’s a given.
 You’ll receive plenty of nutritious food and drinks from the cook for breakfast, lunch and dinner (learn more in Meals on Kilimanjaro), but any snacks are on you.
 We recommend high-energy snacks like power bars, nuts, beef jerky and dried fruit.
 Don’t bring anything that will become a melted mess.